These risks are real.

 In my opinion, no child care provider should care for children without adequate business liability insurance.
 I’ve heard from child care providers who charge parents an extra amount for the week the insurance premiums come due to help offset some of the cost.

-Here's an insurance directory posted on the website of the National Association for Family Child Care.
+Here’s an insurance directory posted on my website.

 Image credit: liability-insurance-central.com